Lung Cancer and Palliative Care

 If you or a loved one needs palliative care, ask your doctor for a referral.

-To find comprehensive information on lung disease and to learn more about improving lung health, visit the American Lung Association at lung.org.
+To find more information on lung disease, research, and to learn more about improving lung health, visit the LUNGevity Foundation, the Lung Cancer Alliance and the American Lung Association.